2024 Hong Kong trade office spy case: Prior events

+Arrest

+According to the police statement on 15 May, the anti-terrorism officers arrested 8 men and 1 woman on 1 May.
 In a police interview after his arrest, Trickett admitted to taking the surveillance job, adding that Wai had told him the job was legal and legitimate.
 His phone was unlocked by the police, revealing large amount of espionage information by the three men.
 Those include Nathan Law's residence and working address, and multiple photos of British Hongkongers joining protests.
 During his conversations with Wai, Yuen said the "overseas youths" were "our enemies" and the importance of "eliminating hatred".
 The surveillances against Nathan Law began as early as 2021, and another was dated August 2023, a month after Law and seven others were wanted by the police under the national security law.

 With evidence gathered, the police arrested Yuen in London the next day.
 Even though Yuen denied involvement in the job other than being a middleman between Cheuk and Wai, police discovered more photos of overseas Hongkongers taken during protests against Hong Kong and Beijing governments.
 It was also found that Wai and Trickett received a total of £95,500 from the Trade Office's HSBC bank account between June 2023 and January 2024 through a security company.
 Another man was arrested in Yorkshire on 2 May.

 Amongst the 11 arrestees, 7 men and the woman were released from custody on or before 10 May.
 The remaining three, Yuen, Wai, and Trickett, were charged by Crown Prosecution Service under the National Security Act 2023.
 They were brought to Westminster Magistrates' Court on 13 May and was granted court bail, with conditions including a 10pm to 5am curfew, reporting weekly to their local police station, no international travel and informing police of devices used to access the internet.
+The trio did not respond to questions from a mass of reporters when entering and exiting the court.

+Pre-trial events

-Trickett was found dead by a member of the public in Grenfell Park, Maidenhead on 19 May; it was later ruled as not suspicious.
+After bail granted, Trickett was found dead by a member of the public in Grenfell Park, Maidenhead on 19 May.
+Local media reported that Trickett attempted suicide under police's detention, and told the police officers that he would commit suicide once released since he no longer has a reason to live.
+The prosecution argued against granting court bail to Trickett on the basis of his personal safety citing his suicidal history, but was rejected by the judge.
+The death was later ruled as not suspicious, and was considered to be a suicide.
+An inquest into the death of Trickett will take place in November 2026.
+The prosecution against Trickett was also dropped.